Variational Inference for Deblending Crowded Starfields: The Expected Forward Kullback-Leibler Divergence

-There are two key differences between the sleep objective~\eqref{eq:sleep_obj} and the ELBO~\eqref{eq:elbo}.
-First, the KL arguments are transposed.
-Recall that maximizing the ELBO is equivalent to minimizing $\KL(q\|p)$, and therefore, the minimization of $\KL(q\|p)$ does not depend on the intractable data likelihood $p(x)$.
-However, the minimization of $\KL$ with arguments reversed does.
-As will be detailed in Section~\ref{sec:sleep_details}, the outer expectation over the data in~\eqref{eq:sleep_obj} makes this optimization objective tractable without dependence on $p(x)$.

-Second, the expectation over the data also gives different meaning to the sleep objective.
-The ELBO objective seeks $\eta$ to minimize the $\KL$ between $q_\eta(z | x)$ and $p(z | x)$ {\itshape for fixed, observed data $x$}, in this case the $H\times W$ image.
-In contrast, the sleep objective seeks to minimize the $\KL$ {\itshape on average over all possible data $x$}, as weighted by the generative model $p(x)$.
-In other words, the target is no longer an approximate posterior for the observed data, but rather an approximate posterior that is ``good on average" over possible data.
+There are two key differences between the expected forward KL objective~\eqref{eq:sleep_obj} and the ELBO~\eqref{eq:elbo}.
+First, recall that maximizing the ELBO is equivalent to minimizing $\KL(q\|p)$; the KL in $\mathcal{L}_{fwd}$ transposes the arguments.
+Second, the outer expectation over $p(x)$ in $\mathcal{L}_{fwd}$ gives a different meaning to the objective.
+The ELBO objective seeks $\eta$ to minimize the $\KL$ between $q_\eta(z \mid x)$ and $p(z \mid x)$ for fixed, observed data $x$, in this case the $H\times W$ image.
+In contrast, minimizing $\mathcal{L}_{fwd}$ minimizes the $\KL$ on average over all possible data $x$, as weighted by $p(x)$.
+The target is no longer an approximate posterior for the observed data, but rather an approximate posterior that is ``good on average" over all possible data under the model $p(x)$.

-Moreover, ``possible data" is defined under the generative model from Section~\ref{sec:gen_model}.
-Therefore, it is imperative that the generative model $p(x)$ approximates the true underlying data-generating mechanism well.
-Thus, in addition to the sleep phase, the wake-sleep algorithm also incorporates a ``wake-phase" to estimate model parameters.
-In our application, these model parameters include the PSF parameters $\pi$ and background parameters $\beta$.
-Let $\phi:=(\pi, \beta)$ be the concatenation of all model parameters, and denote the dependence of the generative model on $\phi$ using subscripts, $p_\phi$.